 - 4-units of a Western Art Music History survey class (either MUS 101 or MUS 301 will fulfill this requirement)

 - 4-units of the multicultural music appreciation class "Music and Social History" introducing students to connections between the performing arts & social justice.
-Contains performance labs along with reading and written work. (only MUS 180 can fulfill this requirement)**
+Contains performance labs along with reading and written work. (only PASJ 180 can fulfill this requirement)**

 - 8-units worth of electives, which may be taken as surveys (MUS 200-level), theory/comp classes (MUS 300-level), ensembles (110-series) or private lessons (120-series).
 Students can mix different types of classes to fulfill the total elective units, but private lessons must be taken in 2-semester blocks.

 *Placement test for MUS 300 required.
 AP scores 4 and 5 will exempt you

 from MUS 100.
 Also note: MUS 300 is a pre-req for most 300-level music

 Music Classes at USF